 NSMC is now a part of the Mennonite Creation Care Network, an organization affiliated with MCUSA and Mennonite Church Canada.
 The network was created out of the belief that the Christian search for faithfulness and discipleship should also lead to care for creation.
 Visit their website to explore all aspects of the network, including how other churches are challenging themselves to care for God's creation and how we can be involved.
 For more information, talk to Kay, our current Mennonite Creation Care Network congregational liason.

 It was a meaningful afternoon on April 17 when we had our Imagination Day.
 A number of intriguing and exciting ministry ideas were presented to the group with time for feedback and seeing how ideas intersect.
 At the spring congregational meeting on May 22, we will have more time to see what direction these ideas take us.
 Thank you to everyone who participated!

 As a community we believe God is leading us to be involved in partnering together with First Baptist Church in Waukegan in ministering to neighborhood children.
 We encourage members of our community to consider in what ways the Spirit of God might be leading you to participate.
 The kind of commitment needed is about one (1) Wednesday night per month, from 6:30 pm - 8:45 pm.
-If you wish to participate or need more information, please contact Roland.

 First Baptist Church is at 401 N. Genesee Street in Waukegan.
 Park in the church parking lot off of Sheridan Road, one street east of Genesee behind the church (see Google map).